KmrnSurya/Baton-API-Project_Reqres/README.md

 1. Downlaod this .xml file
 2. Import it in ReadyAPI/SOAPUI
-3. Test Cases created in SOAPUI and assertion did with response json
+3. Test Cases created in ReadyAPI and assertion did with response json